*NEW: Learn about our exciting peer community for Executive Assistants!

 At first, some of these strategies are going to feel a little unnatural.
 Like when establishing any new habit, it may feel a little awkward and distracting at times.

 That’s okay, it’s all a part of the process.
-If you stick with it, each of the methods above will become automatic and more-or-less subconscious, allowing you to make connections and remember names at a much higher velocity and quantity than ever before.
+If you stick with it, each of the methods above will become automatic and more or less subconscious, allowing you to make connections and remember names at a much higher velocity and quantity than ever before.

 And that simple act—the act of caring enough to remember someone’s name—is one of the simplest, subtlest, and most profound ways to show someone you care.